Nicci Gilbert: 1996–1998: TV acting career and Film debut

 In 1996, Gilbert branched out into acting and having roles on various television programs including Martin and Living Single.
-She appeared on the Fox hit show Martin as "Alesha" in the episode "Martin, I Want to Sing" and as "Helen Robinson" on Living Single in the episode "School's Out Forever".
+She appeared on the Fox hit show Martin as "Alesha" in the episode "Martin, I Want to Sing" and as Helen Robinson on Living Single in the episode "School's Out Forever".

 In 1998, Gilbert appeared on Sister, Sister as Nurse Shelley in the episode "In Sickness and Health".
 Months later, Gilbert made her theatrical film debut in romantic comedy Woo as Crayola.
 The film was met with very negative reviews from audiences and critics.

-2002–2005: Return to Music, Debut album and Stage Debut
+2002–2005: Return to music, debut album and stage debut

 After taking a five-year hiatus Gilbert returned to the music industry signed with MCA Records in 2002.
-"My Side of the Story" was released as the lead single from the album "Grown Folk Music" impacting radio on October 28, 2002.
-In 2003, the label became defunct.
+Her debut single "My Side of the Story" was released as the lead single and intended title track from the album of the same name, before it was shortly changed to Grown Folks Music, impacting radio on October 28, 2002.
+In 2003, the label became defunct, which led to the album being shelved.
 During an interview in 2011 with You Know I Got Soul when asked about her album Gilbert states "this was around the time where things pretty much ended for MCA.
 I asked for my masters and they gave them to me.
 I own the masters to the album and it's available on iTunes."
-The album was later released on March 8, 2005 but failed to make impact on charts in the United States.
+The album was later released independently on March 8, 2005, but failed to make impact on charts in the United States.

 In 2004, Gilbert starred in Tyler Perry's stage play Meet the Browns as Vera Brown.
 It was released to DVD through Lionsgate on June 28, 2005.